 How good is German tap water?

-The tap water is so good that it matches or beats mineral water in terms of taste.
+The tap water is so good that it matches or beats mineral water in terms of safety and often taste.
 In multiple blind-tests, various mineral water (still and sparkling) were tested against normal and carbonated tap water.
 Tap water came out at the top or equal to the mineral waters.
 See links for 3 of the blind tests below.

-The main known concerns with tap water in Germany are nitrates and chromium.
+The main concerns with tap water in Germany are nitrates and chromium.
 In an extensive test 27 of the 28 drinking water samples contained nitrate.
 The content was below the 50 mg/l recommended maximum with the highest content just under 30 mg / l in Bruchhausen-Vilsen.
 Chromium was also found in the tap water but with traces considerably below healthy recommendations.
 Chromium and nitrates were also found in a large sample of the mineral waters.

 Over the coming months we will continue to report on tap water in other German cities including Berlin, Frankfurt, Dusseldorf, Stuttgart, Dortmund, Essen, Leipzig, Bremen, Dresden, Hanover and Nuremberg.